 Your tour does not include

-- All Visa expenses & country departure taxes.
+- All Visa expenses.

-- Vaccinations, yellow fever immunization is required.
+- Vaccinations, yellow fever immunization (required).

 - Trip surcharge to operate below required minimum participants.